centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <i>Figure 6: Coin run does not generalise</i>
 </p>

 Another classic example is from a [boat racing game](#openai_boat).
-An RL agent was given the goal of achieving a high score in this game as a proxy for completing the circuit, but  instead found obtaining score through 'turbo boosting' on loop, and also crashing, burning, colliding into other boats, and going in the wrong direction...
+An RL agent was given the goal of achieving a high score in this game as a proxy for completing the circuit, but instead managed to obtain high score through 'turbo boosting' on loop, while also crashing, burning, colliding into other boats, and going in the wrong direction...

 <p align=center>
 <img src="images/boat.gif"  style="width:12cm"/>